bitcoinhodler/glacier/docs/_docs/setup/create-app-usb.md

         3. Login again with user “ubuntu” and leave the password blank.
   5. Open the Glacier protocol document so that it is available for copy-pasting terminal commands.
   6. Install the remaining application software on the Q1 APP USB.
     a.
-Configure our system to enable access to the software we need in Ubuntu’s “package repository”:57 58
+Configure our system to enable access to the software we need in Ubuntu’s “package repository”.On Ubuntu 16.04.01  there is a bug  in Ubuntu’s package manager that affects systems running off a bootable Ubuntu USB.
+The commands in steps a and b are a workaround.
       i. $ sudo mv /var/cache/app-info/xapian/default /var/cache/app-info/xapian/default_old
       ii. $ sudo mv /var/cache/app-info/xapian/default_old /var/cache/app-info/xapian/default
       iii. $ sudo apt-add-repository universe